KvngJamesII/pink/NETLIFY_DEPLOYMENT_GUIDE.md

 2. Verify that all redirects are configured correctly in `netlify.toml` and `_redirects`
 3. Ensure environment variables are set correctly
 4. Test your application locally before deploying
+5. If you see "Loading QuicRef..." stuck on screen, check that all required pages are implemented
+6. Verify that the AuthContext is properly handling authentication and redirects

 For more help, refer to the [Netlify documentation](https://docs.netlify.com/).